olasadek/EchoWear/README.md

 ---

 *⚠️ Disclaimer: This project is a prototype for research and educational purposes.
 It is not intended for medical or safety-critical use.
 Always ensure proper safety measures when testing navigation systems.*
+*In honor of Dr. Ammar Mohanna for his invaluable contributions to the AI community in Lebanon and continuous support.*